wesimplycode/laravel-afas-rest-connector/readme.md

 #### GetConnector
 With the GetConnector you can retrieve data from AFAS profitService.
+The getConnector supports the simple filter, or the json filter.
 After configuring your getConnectors for your connection you can use the like this:

 ```php